technahuynh/purple-hippo-project/README.md

 - Applied Variational Graph Autoencoder with NormalCE and NoisyCE and GCN backbone (we’d love to try GIN as well)
 - Using the mean of edge features as a node feature
 - Pretraining with contrastive loss + training with NoisyCE
 - Filtering samples based on high loss, then fine-tuning on the clean dataset

+You can find these approaches in our active branches.